A Statement of Faith

 St. Paul’s Church parish (the Parish) in the Diocese of South Carolina is an Anglican congregation in the state of South Carolina.
-Our Vision is to “be a church with A Heart for the Gospel & A Heart for People”.
-We are committed to our Mission, “To Know Nothing Among You Except Jesus Christ, and Him Crucified”.
+Our Vision is to “be a church that Heals Hurts, Restores Hope, and Transforms Lives with the Love of Jesus”.
+We are committed to our Mission, “To build God’s Kingdom by Pointing Up, Growing Deeper, Reaching Out, and Moving Forward”.
 We ascribe to the following as our core doctrine:

 - A belief in the Triune God: Father, Son and Holy Spirit; three distinct persons co-equal in glory and co-eternal in majesty and of one substantial Godhead, such that there are not three gods but one God.